F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

 This lab is a variant of the previous one.
 It takes a manually managed Advanced WAF Policy from an existing BIG-IP and migrates it to a different BIG-IP through Terraform resources.

-Goals
 You can meet this scenario in multiple use-cases:

-migrating from a BIG-IP to another (platform refresh) Re-Hosting (aka Lift&Shift) in a Cloud migration project Back-and-Forth importing / exporting WAF Policies between environments (dev / test / QA / Production) The goal is to leverage the previous import scenario in order to carry and ingest the WAF Policy from one BIG-IP to another while keeping its state through Terraform.
+- Migrating from a BIG-IP to another (platform refresh).
+- Re-Hosting (aka Lift&Shift) in a Cloud migration project.
+- Back-and-Forth importing/exporting WAF Policies between environments (dev/test/QA/Production)

+The goal is to leverage the previous import scenario in order to carry and ingest the WAF Policy from one BIG-IP to another while keeping its state through Terraform.

-The WAF Policy and its children objects (parameters, urls, attack signatures, exceptions...) can be tightly coupled to a BIG-IP AND / OR can be shared across multiple policies depending on the use case.
+The WAF Policy and its children objects (parameters, urls, attack signatures, exceptions, etc.) can be tightly coupled to a BIG-IP and/or can be shared across multiple policies depending on the use case.

 Pre-requisites
 --------------